sonicalabs/boilerplate/README.md

 ### Customizing views

-When published by `php artisan vendor:publish --provider=sebastienheyd/boilerplate` views are copied to the folder `resources/views/vendor/boilerplate`.
+When published by `php artisan vendor:publish --provider="Sebastienheyd\Boilerplate\BoilerplateServiceProvider"` views are copied to the folder `resources/views/vendor/boilerplate`.

 Error views are copied to the folder `resources/views/errors`